Hovercraft: Commercialisation

 Through these improvements, the hovercraft became an effective transport system for high-speed service on water and land, leading to widespread developments for military vehicles, search and rescue, and commercial operations.
 By 1962, many UK aviation and shipbuilding firms were working on hovercraft designs, including Saunders Roe/Westland, Vickers-Armstrong, William Denny, Britten-Norman and Folland.
-Small-scale ferry service started as early as 1962 with the launch of the Vickers-Armstrong VA-3.
+Small-scale ferry service started as early as 1962 with the launch of the Vickers-Armstrongs VA-3.
 With the introduction of the 254 passenger and 30 car carrying SR.N4 cross-channel ferry by Hoverlloyd and Seaspeed in 1968, hovercraft had developed into useful commercial craft.